Explore Courses

 In a Virtual board, cards can have exclusive fields to carry information like Project Name/Assignee/Reporter/Created Date etc. These might serve multiple purposes like metrics/reports.

-2. Colour-Coded Cards
+2. Color-Coded Cards

 Color coding is an excellent technique used to convey important information to the audience at the first quick glance.
 Cards can be color coded based on their work type like User Story/ Technical Task/Production Bugs.
 Cards could also be flagged (in the case of a Virtual board) or overlaid with a (preferably) Red colored card to convey a risk/dependency that needs attention.